deltorobarba/sciences/README.md

 <img src="https://raw.githubusercontent.com/deltorobarba/repo/master/sciences_2000.png" alt="sciences">

 *This section contains my research in astronomy and astrophysics.
 It includes transit detection of exoplanets, measurements of gravitational waves, stellar analysis and multi-wavelength interferometry of nebulas and galaxies.
-It builds upon methods from machine learning and supercomputing.*
+It uses machine learning and supercomputing.*

 ## Exoplanets 🪐